 Eliot Colin (email@example.com) provides support as the the Program Assistant for SPAN.
 They can be reached at 847-467-4957.

 Before joining SPAN, Eliot completed Loyola University Chicago’s Master in Social Work program, where they developed student affairs programs geared towards LGBTQ students, staff, and faculty.
-They are additionally involved with trans and queer communities via RAD Remedy, an up-and-coming organization devoted to improving trans health access.
+They are additionally involved with trans and queer communities via RAD Remedy, an organization devoted to improving trans health access.

 General administrative support is also provided by Jasmine Tucker (firstname.lastname@example.org), the program assistant for the Gender & Sexuality Studies Program.